Tagged good trouble

 grinning cyclistsAs I wrote on the Powell’s blog story, I feel like it is now the era of the small press.
 That is partly because we are much more in touch with what our readers actually want from us and also partially because we are able to adapt much more easily and quickly.
 I really enjoy how the publishing industry has changed and that’s where I differ from most of my peers.
 I feel like it gave me a new game to learn and become proficient at.
 Title development will become increasingly important and thus increasingly refined at Microcosm.
 Data will inform our best practices.

 Microcosm spent several years trying to find a mentor, a business that was larger than us but still independent without being owned by investment bankers.
-We found only one company so far that fits this bill, which is disheartening.
+We found only one company that fit this bill, which is disheartening.
 But for me this is a better reason to succeed on our own terms and these are the kinds of things that motivate me.
-I would guess that our backlist will more than double in the next 20 years and we’ll have produced about 800 original books by our 40th.
+I would guess that our backlist will more than double in the next 20 years and we’ll have produced about 2,000 original books by our 40th.

 One important area where we are changing is no longer relying on one book each year to be a fly-away bestseller.
 Instead, we are much more comfortable expecting each book selling 3,000-5,000 copies and if one does better than that, we know how to handle it but we aren’t reliant upon it like we were in 2009.